B2B Marketers, Want to Drive Higher Revenue Growth? Start Obsessing Over Customers Now.

 Openness brings up the idea of collaboration.
 What many businesses we work with are seeing is that they aren’t properly organized to keep up with the customer journey today.
 Customers aren’t separating experiences like departments are.
 In fact, many businesses are so organizationally separated that no one is actually talking to each other.

 Being customer-obsessed requires bringing everyone – marketing, sales, HR, the c-suite, design, product, etc. – to work together on shaping a better overall customer experience.
 The question “how can I be customer obsessed?” is not nearly as valuable as “how can we become customer obsessed together?”
-Brands asking the later and embracing an ecosystem approach are the ones reaping the benefits.
+Brands asking the latter and embracing an ecosystem approach are the ones reaping the benefits.

 Brand – The Heart of It All